 13. Last but Not Least: The BEACH!

 There are plenty of great beaches in Brevard County, but some of the best can be found in Melbourne.
 Juan Ponce de Léon Landing is a popular choice amongst locals for fishing and surfing.
 Everyone loves a good treasure hunt and Brevard County Beaches have plenty of loot.
+Have fun in the sun with some wet and wild adventures.
 If you are looking for a little hiking adventure or just to get out and enjoy the fresh air, there are plenty of parks along the space coast.